svenjambor/Food/bread/No Knead Sourdough.md

 1. Pre-heat oven to 230C / 450F; have Dutch oven (or similar) in oven while pre-heating to it gets hot as well
 2. Put dough on (heavily) floured coutertop and let rest while oven is heating up
 3. Lighly grease Dutch oven when it's hot
-4. Gently fold dough and put it in Dutch oven (best with 2 people b/c hads will het sticky when putting the dough in)
+4. Gently fold dough and put it in Dutch oven (best with 2 people b/c hands will het sticky when putting the dough and you don't want to mess up your mittens)
 5. Bake - with lid on - for about 30 minutes
 6. Remove lid and bake for another 15 minutes